Ukrainians: Related ethnic groups

 Within Ukraine and adjacent areas, there are several other distinct ethnic sub-groups, especially in western Ukraine: places like Zakarpattia and Halychyna.
-Among them the most known are Hutsuls, Volhynians, Boykos and Lemkos (otherwise known as Carpatho-Rusyns – a derivative of Carpathian Ruthenians), each with particular areas of settlement, dialect, dress, anthropological type, and folk traditions.
+Among them the best known are Hutsuls, Volhynians, Boykos and Lemkos (otherwise known as Carpatho-Rusyns—a derivative of Carpathian Ruthenians)— each with particular areas of settlement, dialect, dress and folk traditions.

 History

-Early history

 Ukraine has had a very turbulent history, a fact explained by its geographical position.

+Kievan Rus'

-In the 9th century the Varangians from Scandinavia conquered the proto-Slavic tribes on the territory of today's Ukraine, Belarus, and western Russia and laid the groundwork for the Kyivan Rus state.
-The ancestors of the Ukrainian nation such as Polianians had an important role in the development and culturalization of Kyivan Rus state.
-The internecine wars between Rus princes, which began after the death of Yaroslav the Wise, led to the political fragmentation of the state into a number of principalities.
-The quarreling between the princes left Kyivan Rus vulnerable to foreign attacks, and the invasion of the Mongols in 1236. and 1240. finally destroyed the state.
-Another important state in the history of the Ukrainians is Kingdom of Ruthenia (1199–1349).
+In the 9th century, the Varangians from Scandinavia conquered the proto-Slavic tribes on the territory of today's Ukraine, Belarus and western Russia and laid the groundwork for the Kievan Rus' state.
+The ancestors of the Ukrainian nation, such as Polianians, had an important role in the development and culturalization of the Kievan Rus' state.
+The internecine wars between the princes of Rus', which began after the death of Yaroslav the Wise, led to the political fragmentation of the state into a number of principalities.
+Because the princes' quarreling left Kievan Rus' vulnerable to foreign attacks, the invasions of the Mongols in 1236 and 1240 finally destroyed the state.
+Another important state in Ukrainians history is the Kingdom of Galicia–Volhynia (1199–1349).

+Cossack Hetmanate

-The third important state for Ukrainians is Cossack Hetmanate.
-The Cossacks of Zaporizhia since the late 15th century controlled the lower bends of the river Dnieper, between Russia, Poland and the Tatars of Crimea, with the fortified capital, Zaporizhian Sich.
+The third important state in Ukrainian history is the Cossack Hetmanate.
+Since the late 15th century, the Cossacks of Zaporizhzhia controlled the lower bends of the Dnieper River between Russia, Poland, and the Tatars of Crimea, with the fortified capital, Zaporozhian Sich.
 Hetman Bohdan Khmelnytsky is one of the most celebrated and at the same time most controversial political figures in Ukraine's early-modern history.
 A brilliant military leader, his greatest achievement in the process of national revolution was the formation of the Cossack Hetmanate state of the Zaporozhian Host (1648–1782).

-The period of the Ruin in the late 17th century in the history of Ukraine is characterized by the disintegration of Ukrainian statehood and general decline.
-During the Ruin Ukraine became divided along the Dnieper River into Left-Bank Ukraine and Right-Bank Ukraine, and the two-halves became hostile to each other.
-Ukrainian leaders during the period are considered to have been largely opportunists and men of little vision who could not muster broad popular support for their policies.
-There were roughly 4 million Ukrainians at the end of the 17th century.
+The period of the Ruin in the late 17th century is characterised by the disintegration of Ukrainian statehood and general decline.
+During the Ruin, Ukraine became divided along the Dnieper River into Left-Bank Ukraine and Right-Bank Ukraine, and the two halves became hostile to each other.
+The Ukrainian leaders during this period are considered largely opportunists and men of little vision who could not muster broad popular support for their policies.
+At the end of the century, there were roughly 4 million Ukrainians.

+Short-lived independence

-At the final stages of the First World War, a powerful struggle for an independent Ukrainian state developed in the central Ukrainian territories, which, until 1917, were part of the Russian Empire.
+In the final stages of the First World War, a powerful struggle for an independent Ukrainian state developed in the central Ukrainian territories, which, until 1917, were part of the Russian Empire.
 The newly established Ukrainian government, the Central Rada, headed by Mykhailo Hrushevsky, issued four universals, the Fourth of which, dated 22 January 1918, declared the independence and sovereignty of the Ukrainian National Republic (UNR) on 25 January 1918.
 The session of the Central Rada on 29 April 1918 ratified the Constitution of the UNR and elected Hrushevsky president.